Julien Neaves, Editor

 #1 Beyond Good and Evil Part 1-4, Season 4

 As brilliant as both Phoenix arcs were I have got to give the top spot to this Season 4 four-part finale (and yeah, I have a lot of Season 4 on this list, but that was definitely not planned).
 It felt like everything before was leading to this.
-Not only do we have all three big bads in Apocalypse, Mr Sinister and Magneto, guest mutants Cable, Bishop, Shard, Archangel (yes) and Psylocke (YES), and lots and lots great action but it is in service to an intriguing story involving time travel and the kidnapping of mutants (including Jean at her second wedding).
+Not only do we have all three big bads in Apocalypse, Mr Sinister and Magneto, guest mutants Cable, Bishop, Shard, Archangel (yes) and Psylocke (YES), and lots and lots great action, but it is in service of an intriguing story involving time travel and the kidnapping of mutant telepaths (including Jean at her second wedding.
+Seriously.
+Can’t catch a break).

 There are multiple plot threads and multiple times (and outside of time) but everything works together perfectly to deliver a thoroughly compelling and mind-blowing arc.
 And it is also the best story of one of the best animated series ever.